On this page:

 A liver transplant is an operation to remove a diseased or an injured liver and replace it with a healthy one from another person, called a donor.
 A successful transplant is a life-saving treatment for people with liver failure.

 Most liver transplants are successful.
 About 85 percent of transplanted livers are functioning after 1 year.2 Liver transplant surgery provides a cure for Wilson disease in most cases.
-Read more in Liver Transplantation.
+More information is provided in the NIDDK health topic, Liver Transplantation.

 How can Wilson disease be prevented?